tjallingf/thuspi/README.md

-# thuspi
 Hi👋

 ThusPi is a moden smarthome system for the Raspberry Pi, that's still highly in development.

 # Contributing

 If you'd like to help contribute to this project, or have any questions or remarks about it in general, feel free to contact me (see [my profile](https://github.com/tjallingf/) for details).
-I'm keen to hear from you!
+I'd be glad to hear from you!

 # Todo